 Contact Gracie Nilsson, coordinator of First-Year Experience by email at email@example.com or call (207) 602-2687.

 The FYE office provides supportive programming to help ease the transition from high school to college.
 Programs range from course registration workshops to roommate matching socials, and even an annual first-year trip to Boston.
 Attending a first-year experience program can help you make the most out of your first year.

-Our peer mentor program allows you to sign up to receive a mentor.
-Mentors are upperclass students who go through a mentorship training, or staff or faculty.
+If you are an incoming first-year student, our peer mentor program allows you to sign up to receive a mentor.
+Mentors are upperclass students who go through specialized training, professional staff, or faculty.
 If you opt into this program, you receive assistance in navigating your first year of college, connections to other offices and people who can support you, and general information about being a student at UNE.

 The FYE Living Learning Communities (LLC) provide an introductory leadership experience within the context of a residential setting.
 You will have the opportunity to move to campus one day early to participate in an off-campus retreat to develop a sense of community with other LLC members.
 You also take one or more linked courses together throughout the year.

 First-Year Experts are upper-class students supervised by the FYE coordinator who assist in the planning and development of FYE programs/initiatives.

 The Academic Advising Center assists all first-year students as you seek to explore, develop and implement realistic educational and career goals.
 Professional Academic Advisors partner with faculty and staff throughout the university to support the success of all students.
 Through personalized, appreciative advising, the advising center is there as you explore your academic and career options.